 SSMs activities is likely to attract an influx of people from different parts of the country in search for better opportunities.
-The influx of people could result into secondary impacts such as spread of HIV/AIDS, theft, poaching etc. Uncontrolled movement of people could also put pressure on the local available natural resources such as land, water, energy etc.
+The influx of people could result into secondary impacts such as spread of HIV/AIDS, theft, poaching etc. Uncontrolled movement of people could also result in pressure on local available resources such as land, water, energy.

 All SSMs who are employed or seeking employment in the area should be registered with the Traditional Authority and the local SSMs committee.
-Small-scale mining sites should not be a place of abodes, hence only people who are actively involved in mining should be allowed to stay there.
+SSMs sites should not be a place of abodes, hence only people who are actively involved in mining should be allowed to stay there.
 Establishment of permanent residence at mining sites is prohibited and application for a leasehold should be obtained from TA and the Communal Land Board.